-The inaugural edition of the ASEAN+3 Regional Economic Outlook (AREO) 2017 produced by the ASEAN+3 Macroeconomic Research Office (AMRO) discusses the regional economic prospects for the 10 members of the Association of Southeast Asian Nations, and China, Hong Kong, China, Japan and Korea, and a thematic study on 20 years after the AFC.
+In this context, the ASEAN+3 Regional Economic Outlook (AREO) 2018 produced by the ASEAN+3 Macroeconomic Research Office (AMRO) discusses the economic prospects for the 10 members of the Association of Southeast Asian Nations, and China, Hong Kong, China, Japan and Korea, and a thematic study on “Resilience and Growth in a Changing World”.

-These questions, and more, will be discussed by AMRO Chief Economist Dr Hoe Ee Khor, Lead Specialist Ms Chuin Hwei Ng, and Lead Economist Jae Young Lee at the AREO 2018 launch on May 3, 2018 in Manila, the Philippines.
+These questions and more will be discussed by AMRO Chief Economist Dr Hoe Ee Khor and Lead Specialist Ms Chuin Hwei Ng at the AREO 2018 launch on May 3, 2018 in Manila, the Philippines.

 Dr. Hoe Ee Khor